svishniakov/svishniakov.github.com/_posts/2015-03-29-proper-rails-project-start.md

    rvm --ruby-version use 2.1.2@gemsetname
    </pre>

-### Create, fix and use gemset using one-line command
+### Create and use gemset using one-line command
 <pre>
-rvm --ruby-version use 2.1.2@gemsetname --create
+rvm --ruby-version use 2.1.2@gemsetname
 </pre>

 {% include JB/setup %}